mwreed1/elections/README.md

 in 2020, more research is needed to understand if this is a data collection problem, or if this could actually have been the case.

+### Next Steps:

 Regardless, with midterm elections coming up it is important for all the Duke students who are interested, to feel comfortable and empowered to register and then vote.

+  - People to contact

+  - duke orgs for voting/ registering on campus

+  - final thoughts / conclusions